rohitkumarvatsh01/DSA/README.md

 # Data Structures and Algorithms (DSA)

-Welcome to the repository for my daily DSA practice following Love Babbar's DSA sheet.
+Welcome to the repository for my daily DSA practice.
 This repository aims to keep track of my progress and solutions for 5 DSA questions daily, focusing on all topics of Data Structures and Algorithms (DSA).

 ## Overview

-This repository contains solutions to various DSA problems listed in Love Babbar's DSA sheet.
+This repository contains solutions to various DSA problems.
 The target for the month of June includes solving problems related to:

 - Arrays
 - Strings